BaturayArslan/Data-Structures/README.md

 # Data-Structures
-custom implementation of generic data structures with python and java
+custom implementation of generic data structures with Python and Java; solutions for "Cracking the Coding Interview" questions written Python and Java